 The regional networks have two main guiding principles: to increase coordination in the conservation community and increase awareness and public support of our issues at the regional level.
 By adhering to these principles we will better foster local political leadership, improve advocacy efforts at all levels of government, and help to make the region a leader in passing innovative environmental policy, that includes but is not limited to measurable improvement in biodiversity, environmental quality and environmental justice and equity.

 OCN’s Lobby Day

 At a strategic time in each regular legislative session, OLCV Education Fund and the Oregon Conservation Network organize a “Citizen Action Day” at the state capitol.
-OCN’s 2011 Environmental Lobby Day was held in April and offered participants the opportunity to learn about OCN’s legislative priorities from policy experts and taught them how to engage effectively in the legislative process.
-150 citizens attended in 2011.
+OCN’s 2019 Environmental Lobby Day will be held on March 21st, and will offer participants the opportunity to learn about OCN’s legislative priorities from policy experts and taught them how to engage effectively in the legislative process.

 OLCV Education Fund brings together conservation groups to explore how framing and language impact our individual and collective success in protecting Oregon’s environment.